jboss-developer/jboss-eap-quickstarts/cdi-interceptors/README.md

 The quickstart defines the `@Audit` and `@Logging` interceptor binding types.
 The `AuditInterceptor` and `LoggingInterceptor` classes are annotated with the binding type annotation and contain a method annotated `@AroundInvoke`.
 If the interceptor is enabled, this method will be called when the intercepted methods are invoked.
 In the `ItemServiceBean` bean, notice the `create()`and `getList()` methods are annotated with the `@Audit` and `@Logging` binding types.
 This means the `aroundInvoke()` method in the `AuditInterceptor` and `LoggingInterceptor` classes will be called when the `ItemServiceBean` bean's `create()` and `getList()` methods are called, but only if that interceptor is enabled.
 To enable an interceptor, you must add the interceptor class to the WEB-INF/beans.xml descriptor file.

+_Note: This quickstart uses the H2 database included with Red Hat JBoss Enterprise Application Platform 6.
+It is a lightweight, relational example datasource that is used for examples only.
+It is not robust or scalable and should NOT be used in a production environment!_

 System requirements
 -------------------